pikkukurkku/my_football_app/README.md

 - no deployment
 - please clone the repository and run npm i and then npm run dev to see the development version
+- please install the CORS Everywhere Mozilla browser extension (or a similar extension for other browsers) and turn it on

 ## APIs used